Data Types

 echo $arr->itemsize(); // 8 (Float64)Type Promotion Rules

-When combining arrays of different types, NDArray promotes to a common type:
+When combining arrays of different types, NDArray promotes to a common type.
+This follows NumPy-compatible rules with two axes: kind (integer, float, complex) and precision within each kind.

 Bool → UInt8 → UInt16 → UInt32 → UInt64